adisakshya/make-python-speak/README.md

 ### Picking a Speech Recognition Package

-There is one package that stands out in terms of ease-of-use: SpeechRecognition.
+There is one package that stands out in terms of ease-of-use: [SpeechRecognition](https://github.com/Uberi/speech_recognition)

 The SpeechRecognition library acts as a wrapper for several popular speech APIs and is thus extremely flexible.
 One of these—the Google Web Speech API—supports a default API key that is hard-coded into the SpeechRecognition library.
 That means you can get off your feet without having to sign up for a service.